ghostop14/sparrow-wifi/README.md

 Sparrow-wifi provides a nice graphical interface with tables of discovered networks and signal plots along with a few other nice features:

+- Enhanced per-network telemetry display ('tracker' style signal meter, time plots, GPS log which can be exported)
 - Ability to export results to CSV and import them back in to revisualize a scan
 - Sparrow-wifi has built-in GPS support via gpsd for network location tagging
 - Sparrow-wifi has a remotely deployable agent (sparrowwifiagent.py) that can be run on a separate system.
-The GUI can then be connected to the remote agent for remote monitoring.
+The GUI can then be connected to the remote agent for remote monitoring, including remote GPS.
 - The agent provides a basic HTTP service and provides JSON responses to requests from the UI, so requests for wireless interfaces, networks, and GPS status can even be used in other applications

 Sample screenshot: